imaginedelements/heather-turano-coaching/src/pages/blog/index.md

   area.
 Share, meander around, comment and have kickass discussions.
 We are all friends here.
 Let’s feel the love.
 ---
 Want to keep up-to-date on the latest and seriously honest conversations being dished out by yours truly?
-Become an HH insider and get all the goodies as we dish'em out!
+Become an HH insider and get all the goodies right when they become available!